Friday, 23 May 2025

 Worse still, the current grant system appears to be a repurposed stopgap, never intended for a structural emergency of this magnitude.
 It lacks the flexibility and scope required to address the unique challenges posed by RAAC.

-Already, two homeowners have had their applications denied, and many others are now finding that they do not meet the rigid eligibility criteria.
+Already, one homeowner has had their application denied, and one other has been advised that they do not meet the rigid eligibility criteria.
 The reality is clear: these schemes were never built with this scandal in mind—and beleaguered homeowners are paying the price.

 This leaves homeowners, many of whom are elderly or retired, trapped in homes that may now be unsellable and uninsurable.
 And with properties physically linked to neighbouring Trivallis homes, independent remedial work for private owners isn’t even an option.